amanbhagat41/face-recognition/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Face Recogniton web app is located [here](face-recognition-chi.vercel.app).
+This web app was created during The Complete Web Developer in 2022 cource on Zero to Mastey.